PureVPN Vs VyprVPN Comparison 2022

 The VyprDNS technology, as the name implies, focuses more on the unblocking aspect of websites.
 It adds a secure and personalized DNS into your computers’ readable address.

-Both PureVPN and VyprVPN are good options for unblocking.
-However, If we talk about which provider is better, then it would definitely be the Hong Kong based, PureVPN.
+Both (PureVPN vs VyprVPN) are good options for unblocking.
+However, If we talk about which provider is better, then it would definitely be the British Virgin Islands-based, PureVPN.

 All of its servers utilize strong encryption and obfuscation for instantly bypassing geo-restrictions.
 Meanwhile, VyprVPN struggled with maintaining consistency.

-Testing it on different streaming platforms was a “hit and miss” kind of thing, and I did not enjoy connecting to different servers again and again until I found a few that work.
+While the VPN passed in unblocking the sites, testing it on different streaming platforms was a “hit and miss” kind of thing, and I did not enjoy connecting to different servers again and again until I found a few that worked.

 PureVPN, on the other hand, was more efficient at the task of unblocking streaming platforms.
 I faced no issues unblocking different versions of Netflix.

-What I found most impressive was PureVPN’s “popular websites” option that lists all famous websites that you want to access.
+What I found most impressive was PureVPN’s “popular websites” option which lists all famous websites that you want to access.
 This feature is available across all platforms/devices, including browser extensions.

 Bypassing the “Great Firewall” in China is not an easy task.
 Getting around IP blocking, DNS poisoning, DNS hijacking, Deep Packet Inspection (DPI), and Blackholed VPN servers is menacing.